explorable-viz/esop2025/author-response/response.md

 ## 3. Eliminators in core calculus (Reviewers C and D)

-Reviewers C and D both ask why the core language has this "eliminators" pattern-matching construct, rather than just the one-level case expressions one would have in a lambda-calculus with sums?
-We agree this would be more standard and would remove the need to talk about eliminators/tries, etc.
+Reviewers C and D both ask why the core language has the "eliminator" pattern-matching construct, rather than the standard non-nested `case`` construct one would have in a lambda-calculus with sums.
+We agree this would be more standard and would remove the need to talk about eliminators/tries, etc; however [expand].

-[expand]

 ## Questions raised by Reviewer A